 If you went back in time and looked at the first, unremarkable prehistoric sharks of the Ordovician period--about 420 million years ago--you might never guess that their descendants would become such dominant creatures, holding their own against vicious aquatic reptiles like pliosaurs and mosasaurs and going on to become the "apex predators" of the world's oceans.
 Today, few creatures in the world inspire as much fear as the Great White Shark, the closest nature has come to a pure killing machine.
-(See a gallery of prehistoric shark pictures.)
+(See a gallery of prehistoric shark pictures and an article explaining why there are no giant sharks alive today.)

 Before discussing shark evolution, though, it's important to define what we mean by "shark."
 Technically, sharks are a suborder of fish whose skeletons are made out of cartilage rather than bone; sharks are also distinguished by their streamlined, hydrodynamic shapes, sharp teeth, and sandpaper-like skin.
 Frustratingly for paleontologists, skeletons made of cartilage don't persist in the fossil record nearly as well as skeletons made of bone--which is why so many prehistoric sharks are known primarily (if not exclusively) by their fossilized teeth.